DeLuks2006/Code-from-Black-Hat-Python/README.md

 - [x] TCP-Server
 - [ ] NetCat.py

-:warning: After finishing the NetCat I will take a small brake and work on some other books, because I dont fully understand some of the code...  :warning:
+:warning: After finishing the NetCat, I will take a small brake and work on some other books/projects, because I dont fully understand some of the code...  :warning: